-Credit Default Swap
+What is a Credit Default Swap (CDS)?

 A credit default swap (CDS) is a type of credit derivative that provides the buyer with protection against default and other risks.
-The buyer of CDS makes periodic payments to the seller until the credit maturity date.
-In the agreement, the seller commits that, if the debt issuer defaults, the seller will pay the buyer all premiums and interests that would’ve been paid up to the date of maturity.
+The buyer of a CDS makes periodic payments to the seller until the credit maturity date.
+In the agreement, the seller commits that, if the debt issuer defaults, the seller will pay the buyer all premiums and interest that would’ve been paid up to the date of maturity.

 Credit default swaps came into existence in 1994 when they were invented by Blythe Masters from JP Morgan.
 They became popular in the early 2000s, and by 2007, the outstanding credit default swaps value stood at $62.2 trillion.
 During the financial crisis of 2008, the value of CDS was hit hard, and it dropped to $26.3 trillion by 2010 and $25.5 trillion in 2012.
 There was no legal framework to regulate swaps, and the lack of transparency in the market became a concern among regulators.